Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Qatari football record

 At the time of being awarded the tournament in 2010, Qatar was ranked 113 in the world, and had never qualified for the World Cup before.
 The most prestigious accolade the team had won was the Arabian Gulf Cup twice, both times hosting.
 Since being awarded the tournament, they have also won the Arabian Gulf Cup for a third time in 2014 and the AFC Asian Cup in 2019.
 Qatar became the smallest country by land area to host the World Cup (less than half the size of 1954 hosts Switzerland, when the tournament consisted of 16 teams).
 These facts led some to question the strength of football culture in Qatar and if that made them unsuitable World Cup hosts.

 The Qatar Football Association has also been known to naturalise players from foreign nations for its own team.
 Examples include Sebastián Soria, Luiz Júnior and Emerson Sheik.
 The Qatar FA has previously attempted to offer incentives to uncapped players of other nations to switch allegiance to the Gulf state.
 These have included the German-based Brazilian trio of Aílton, Dedé and Leandro in 2004 – none of whom have ever played in or have other connections to Qatar – to help their team qualify for the 2006 FIFA World Cup.
 FIFA blocked the moves and as a result, tightened eligibility requirements for national teams.

-With a 2–0 loss to Ecuador on the tournament's opening day, Qatar became the first host nation to lose their opening match at the World Cup; Qatar subsequently lost 3–1 to Senegal in their second group match, becoming the first team to be eliminated from the tournament.
-They lost their final group game 2–0 to the Netherlands, becoming the first and only host to lose all their games, as well as the first host to finish 4th in their group and last overall.
+With a 2–0 loss to Ecuador on the tournament's opening day, Qatar became the first host nation to lose their opening match at the World Cup; Qatar subsequently lost 3–1 to Senegal in their second group match, becoming the first team to be eliminated from the tournament after the Netherlands drew 1-1 vs Ecuador later (putting both on four points, Senegal with three and Qatar with zero).
+They lost their final group game 2–0 to the Netherlands, becoming the first host to not win a game (instead losing all their games), as well as the first host to finish 4th in their group and last in the overall rankings.